n4bb12/config-tslint/README.md

 ```

 - `LF` works well on all platforms.
-- `CRLF` in bash scripts have fallen on my foot too many times.
+- `CRLF` in bash scripts will fail on non-Windows systems.

 ### `max-line-length`